 Broken Arrow, Schnebly Hill Road, Casner Mountain Trail, FS152 - Dry Creek Road, Soldier's Pass Trail

 Coconino National Forest / Red Rock District

 Greasy Spoon Highlights

 You'll find many fun challenges along this trail, from small ledges to large boulders, and small washes to massively deep ones.
-There's also a few long steep hills with large rocks along the way, and of course it's all covered in the red dirt and rocks that make the Red Rock District within Coconino National Forest so famous.
+There are also a few long steep hills with large rocks along the way, and of course, it's all covered in the red dirt and rocks that make the Red Rock District within Coconino National Forest so famous.

 Technical rating: (5-6) Moderate

 Quite rocky or deep ruts.
 Rocks to 12" and frequent.
 Water crossings may exceed hub depth with strong currents.
 Shelves to 6".
 Mud may require checking before proceeding.
 Moderate grades to 20 degrees.
 Sidehill may approach 30 degrees.
 4WD necessary and second attempts may be required with stock vehicles.
 Caution may be required with wider vehicles.